nitemarket/CasPHP/index.md

 #### Model

 Classes must be registered via `spl_autoload_register` in root file `inc.include.php` to define its location.
+Folder and file name can be configured and modify codes to match the new name.

     spl_autoload_register(function ($class) {
         $classname = strtolower($class);